Skip to main content Skip to footer

 Microsoft’s Azure DevOps is a comprehensive software development platform with integrated tools and services to support the entire software development lifecycle.
 It consists of five main components to help teams plan, develop, test, and deliver software more efficiently:

-1. Azure Boards: For agile planning, work item tracking, and visualization of project progress.
+1. Azure Boards: For Agile planning, work item tracking, and visualization of project progress.

 2. Azure Repos: Provides version control systems, including Git repositories and Team Foundation Version Control (TFVC).